Traditional Eggnog Recipe

 - If using alcohol, pour it into the blender and blend briefly to mix.
 Chill before serving.

-Whipping Egg Whites Separately (Optional):
+Whipping egg whites Separately (Optional):

 - Beat the egg whites with a pinch of salt until soft peaks form.
 Add 1 tsp sugar and beat to stiff peaks.